skalenetwork/node-cli/README.md

 Options:

 - `--json` - show validation result in json format

 ## Sync CLI usage

+A sync node is a node dedicated to synchronizing a single sChain.

 ### Top level commands sync